ray-project/ray/doc/source/data/monitoring-your-workload.rst

 * **Remote wall time**: The wall time is the start to finish time for an operator.
 It includes the time where the operator isn't processing data, sleeping, waiting for I/O, etc.
 * **Remote CPU time**: The CPU time is the process time for an operator which excludes time slept.
-This includes both user and system CPU time.
+This time includes both user and system CPU time.
 * **UDF time**: The UDF time is time spent in functions defined by the user.
 This includes functions passed into Ray Data methods, including :meth:`~ray.data.Dataset.map`, :meth:`~ray.data.Dataset.map_batches`, :meth:`~ray.data.Dataset.filter`,